rationalis-petra/Sigil/README.md

-# sigil & Glint
+# Sigil

-sigil is an experimental programming language (work in progress) based on Higher Observational Type Theory and bundled with a Higher Order Logic metaprogramming language.
+Sigil is an experimental theorem prover and programming language (work in progress).

-Glint is a documentation langauge which comes with the sigil compiler, and can be used to generate documentation from comments.
+From a theoretical perspective, Sigil aims to implement Higher Observational Type Theory (HOTT) for the purpose of computational univalence.
+Further, it aims to introduce a form of excluded middle that both is consistent with HOTT and computes (continuations).

+From a practical/usability perspective, the sigil executable is designed to act either as a 'regular' compiler or in 'server' mode, where it can perform the duties of a regular language server (syntax highlighting etc.) as well as debugging features like expression evaluation, tracing, hot reload and more.